symfony/symfony-docs/validation/custom_constraint.rst

     associated.
 Use any :doc:`valid PropertyAccess syntax </components/property_access>` to define that property.

-A class constraint validator is applied to the class itself, and not to the property:
+A class constraint validator must be applied to the class itself:

 .. configuration-block::

     .. code-block:: php-annotations

-        // src/Entity/AcmeEntity.php
+        // src/Entity/PaymentReceipt.php
         namespace App\Entity;

-        use App\Validator as AcmeAssert;
+        use App\Validator\ConfirmedPaymentReceipt;

         /**
-         * @AppAssert\ConfirmedPaymentReceipt
+         * @ConfirmedPaymentReceipt
          */
         class PaymentReceipt
         {